School Handbook

 Students must understand clearly the following guidelines:

-12. Students should not open any other student’s locker for any reason, regardless of whether or not another student has given permission.
+- Students, including siblings, should not open any other student’s locker for any reason, regardless of whether or not another student has given permission.
+Unauthorized entry into any locker is grounds for expulsion.
 A staff member must be present to open the locker.

 The school is not responsible for lost, stolen, or damaged goods belonging to students.